Quick info

 Onset of action

 Nicotine is released immediately when the cigarette is lit.
-Nicotine first enters the lungs and from there into the blood.
-After 10-20 seconds, the nicotine molecules reach the brain and have a stimulating effect there.
+Nicotine, bound to tar particles, first enters the lungs and from there into the blood.
+After 7 to 60 seconds, the nicotine molecules reach the brain.

 Duration of action

-Reduction of the amount of oxygen in the blood and impairment of the sense of smell and taste.
-With regular consumption: increase in blood pressure and heart rate, increased release of adrenaline and increased activity of the gastrointestinal tract.
-Mostly with first or repeated consumption: drop in blood pressure, lowered body temperature, nausea and/or nausea, headache and dizziness.
+Acceleration of the heartbeat, constriction of peripheral blood vessels, reduction of the amount of oxygen in the blood.
+When smoked as tobacco: headache, impairment of sense of smell and taste.
+With regular use: increase in blood pressure and heart rate, increased release of adrenaline and increased activity of the gastrointestinal tract, appetite suppression.
+Most with first or infrequent use: lowered body temperature, nausea and/or vomiting, and dizziness.

-Any use of tobacco entails health risks, not only smoking cigarettes.
-Waterpipe smoking can also be addictive and harmful to health.
+Any use of tobacco brings health risks, not only smoking cigarettes.
+Water pipe smoking can also be addictive and harmful to health.

 It has not been clearly proven how harmful smoking a hookah is.
-The water in the hookah cools and flavours the smoke, but does not filter out the pollutants.
-As a result, practically all pollutants remain and are also inhaled.
-Therefore, there are probably the same risks with smoking water pipes as with smoking cigarettes.
-Through various additives (flavours, etc.), these can possibly even be intensified.
-However, there tend to be fewer harmful consequences because hookahs are usually smoked less often than cigarettes.
+The water in a hookah cools and flavors the smoke, but does not filter out the pollutants.
+As a result, virtually all pollutants remain and are inhaled.
+Therefore, there are probably the same risks associated with smoking hookahs as there are with smoking cigarettes.
+Through various additives (flavors, etc.), these can possibly even be amplified.

 LSD analogues are substances that are chemically very similar to LSD and can have comparable effects.
 Some of them have been known for a long time (e.g. ALD52, ETH-LAD, AL-LAD, PRO-LAD etc.) and have been studied pharmacologically as well as psychopharmacologically, at least in part.
 Others are newer "creations" (e.g. the derivatives 1P-LSD,1B-LSD, 1cP-LSD, 1V-LSDetc.), for which only few or no data are available.
 Certain LSD analogues can (still) be legally produced, traded and consumed in some countries, which is the main reason for their distribution.